 Optimizing for search engines should, of course, be a big part of preparing your post for publication.
 For example, it’s important to check the distribution of your keywords, meta description and the readability of your text.
 As you know, the Yoast plugin offers a lot of help with this step!
 Check out the SEO analysis tool, and our post on how to optimize your blog post.

 Step 4: Practicalities before publishing

-Before you can send your new masterpiece into the world, there are a few more things to do, to improve its chances to do well:
+Before you send your new masterpiece into the world, there are a few more things to do to improve your post’s chances to do well:

 Don’t forget to add images

 Images are an invaluable addition to (almost) every blog post.
-So before publishing the post you wrote, you need to add at least one quality image and make sure your images are optimized.
+So before publishing your post, you need to add at least one quality image and make sure your images are optimized.
 Some bloggers prefer to create photos and images before they start writing their texts.
 Others prefer to first write and then find the correct images.
-Whether you use stock photos or create your own graphics, make sure you at least have a header image that can also be used to share on social media.
+Whether you use stock photos or create your own graphics, make sure you have at least a header image that can also be shared on social media.
 In Yoast SEO Premium, there is a social preview where you can see what it looks like when your post is shared on Facebook or Twitter.
-And you can also set a different social image if desired.
+Here, you can also set a different social image if desired.